Worker with headset

 People-minded proficiencies

-Soft skills are all the rage lately because these human tools and talents are appreciated by employers, managers, coworkers and clients in an increasingly high-tech world.
+Soft skills are all the rage lately because employers, managers, coworkers, and clients appreciate these human talents in an increasingly high-tech world.

-“As technologies such as automation and artificial intelligence become commonplace, soft skills are also becoming more prized,” says Kim McDonald, executive vice president—people for Spring Venture Group.
-“Remember—the best technologies are meaningless without a human connection.
+“As technologies such as automation and artificial intelligence become commonplace, soft skills are also becoming more prized,” says Kim McDonald, Senior Vice President of Human Resources at Prescott's, Inc. “Remember—the best technologies are meaningless without a human connection.
 Technology is great for helping with efficiency, but the real strategies have to be handled by a real person.”

 “Soft skills are more valued today because, in the two American generations currently aged 18 to 54, they are diminished.
 This is due to technology’s damage as well as other formative years’ events during the childhood of both generations,” Underwood said, who includes a long attention span, empathy, punctuality, and social savvy among the soft skills most sought after by employers.